 Traditionally in Sardinia they cook a whole lot of little piglets on a spit – sounds gruesome but tastes great.

-Desserts are nothing special – the usual Italian fare like Tiramisu etc.
+Desserts are nothing special – the usual Italian fare like Tiramisu etc - and their tiramisu is nowhere near as good as my tiramisu recipe.

 To conclude this Sardinia restaurant is very good.
 Not up to the level of some of those restaurants I have selected in Piedmont but still excellent and well worth visiting.